sfl0r3nz05/DepSimModStandAppDocker/documentation/PackageMatlabApplication.md

           Options: [1×1 compiler.build.StandaloneApplicationOptions]
     ```

     - Once the build is complete, the function creates a folder named `mymagicstandaloneApplication` in your current directory to store the standalone application.
 The Results object `res` returned at the MATLAB command prompt contains information about the build.
-See *after compilation image*
+See *after compilation image*.

 4. Package Standalone Application into Docker Image